 Does Food Poisoning Cause Constipation?

 Usually, food poisoning does not cause constipation.
-However, Clostridium botulinum ( botulism) bacteria can produce toxins and causes constipation or, in rare cases, lead poisoning from canned foods.
+However, Clostridium botulinum ( botulism) bacteria can produce toxins and cause constipation or, in rare cases, lead poisoning from canned foods.
 Additionally, large amounts of fried food, milk, cheese, and white potatoes that are low in fiber can cause constipation even without bacteria, viruses, or parasites.

 Clostridium botulinum is a rod-shaped bacterium that produces botulinum toxins under low-oxygen conditions.
 These toxins are among the most potent neurotoxins and can cause a severe and potentially fatal illness called botulism.
 There are three main types of botulism: foodborne, wound, and infant botulism.